Affiliate Disclosure

 Dymo - Labelwriter 550 Turbo

-In 2022, we learned that the previous model we tested, the DYMO – LabelWriter 450 Turbo, was discontinued.
-For this 2022 update, we tested the latest DYMO model, the DYMO – LabelWriter 550 Turbo, and can now recommend it as the best computer-connected label maker.
+In 2022, we learned that the previous model we tested, the DYMO – LabelWriter 450 Turbo, was discontinued and subsequently tested the DYMO – LabelWriter 550 Turbo, which we still recommend as the best computer-connected label maker.
 DYMO has a wide variety of labels for the small-business owner for shipping, mailing, price tags, bar codes, business cards, convention badges, and multi-purpose uses.

 The labels are sold in any number of rolls, and depending on the type and number of rolls you buy, they’re incredibly cheap, ranging from 2 cents to 4 cents per label.
 As with our previous testing of the DYMO – 450 Turbo, the 550 Turbo is a thermal printer, and the labels aren’t laminated, so the ink will wash off and the label loosens from any container you put in the dishwasher.
 (It did hold fast, however, in the freezer.)
 This is a very minor issue because DYMO has made substantial improvements in the software for the DYMO – 550 Turbo.